BBFrank/Rootless_V2CI/README.md

 #### Do I Need `sudo`?

-No. rootless_v2ci leverages an `_enter` script generated inside each rootfs environment to perform a chroot-like operation through user namespaces without requiring root privileges.
+No. Rootless_V2CI leverages an `_enter` script generated inside each rootfs environment to perform a chroot-like operation through user namespaces without requiring root privileges.

 ## Log Monitoring

-rootless_v2ci starts by printing to `stdout` and announces the log file path before switching output destinations.
+Rootless_V2CI produces many types of logs during its operation.
+It starts by printing to `stdout` and announces the next log file path before switching output destinations.
 Logs are written to:

 1. `<build_dir>/logs/main.log` — setup of chroot environments and daemon startup.
 2. `<build_dir>/<project_name>/logs/worker.log` — main builder daemon logs for the project.